-December 7, 2017 @ 10:00 am – 11:00 am - FREE, MUSEUM ADMISSION INCLUDED.
-Drop-ins welcome Picture books teach children comprehension strategies such as predicting, summarizing, inferring, and asking questions—the same strategies we use as adults to look at art.
+May 3, 2018 @ 10:00 am – 11:00 am – Picture books teach children comprehension strategies such as predicting, summarizing, inferring, and asking questions—the same strategies we use as adults to look at art.
 Storytime opens the door to an enjoyable lifelong reading habit.
 Children often enjoy continuing storytime at home with picture books and activities.
 Storyteller and librarian Anna Bernhard, introduces children to the […]

 May 3, 2018 @ 5:30 pm – 7:30 pm – The Gregory Allicar Museum of Art’s annual Master of Fine Arts Exhibition marks the culmination of a three-year degree program in the visual arts that fosters individual research and creative studio practice.
 Students in the program focus on a particular area of study and complete a mature body of work in their chosen field – […]

 After 6 wonderful years at Colorado State University, John Seesholtz bids farewell with this performance.
 For the concert, he is singing with both current and former students, showcasing over half a decade of successes at CSU.
 The students joining him are Marissa Rudd, Noel Von Behren, Pablo Romero, Ryan McPeek, Miranda Bashore, and Sarah Sanborn. […]